-As a parent cooperative, TCS relies on parents for many things.
-The commitment required of each family is significant; the benefits enjoyed by parents and children are far-reaching and long-lasting.
+As a parent participation preschool and kindergarten, TCS relies on parents for many things.
+The commitment for each family is significant; the benefits enjoyed by parents and children are far-reaching and long lasting.

-Each family agrees to be the helping parent in their child’s classroom for one full morning a week for a period of 12 to 18 weeks.
-As a helping parent, the adult assists the teacher in various ways, including overseeing play, cleaning up activities, and preparing snacks.
-In this way, parents are able to see their teacher and child in action.
+Each family agrees to be the helping parent in their child's classroom for one full morning a week 12 to 18 days in a 9 month school year.
+As a helping parent, the adult assists the teacher in various ways, observing and documenting childrens' play, preparing the outdoor play yards, cleaning up activities, and preparing snacks.
+In this way, parents are able to see their child interact with others in the classroom context.

 Parents working from inside and outside the home find that school participation is adaptable to their schedules.
 The school welcomes grandparents, other family members and babysitters to support families in meeting their classroom commitment.